 For Summer has o’er-brimm’d their clammy cells.”

 This is the first stanza of the poem, which is filled with music and sibilance.
 The words noted in bold are all are sibilance examples.
 These are voiced with hissing sounds.

 Shipwracking storms and direful thunders break,

 So from that spring whence comfort seemed to come

 Discomfort swells.
 Mark, King of Scotland, mark:

 With furbished arms and new supplies of men…

 The sweeter welcome, we will keep ourselves

-Here we can clearly see the softer consonants of sibilance, such as “s” sounds in words like sun, so, storms, swells, sooner, sweeter, suppertime and sooner and hissing sound in “shipwracking” and “furbished”.
+Here we can clearly see the softer consonants of sibilance, such as “s” sounds in the words noted in bold.

 The showers beat